 If your attention is on what you want or need to do next, the feelings will change all on their own.
 All you ever need to do is take the next small step, to respond to the world around you, rather than your feelings.

 Your brain knows the best thing for you to do next.
 If it doesn't right now, this is what I do: I find a comfy chair, sit, and wait.
-Before too long, you can guarantee it, a thought will pop into my head and I'll be up and moving!
+Before too long, I can guarantee it, a thought will pop into my head and I'll be up and moving!

 Truly, you need to give yourself a pat on the back and say, well done for making it this far!